pnwairfire/bluesky/docs/configuration.md

  - ***'config' > 'consumption' > 'ecoregion_lookup_implemenation'*** -- *optional* -- default 'ogr'

-The following consume_settings fields define what defaults to use when the field isn't defined for a fire's growth object.
+The following consume_settings fields define what defaults to use when the field isn't defined for a fire's activity object.
 They also define what synonyms to recognize, if any, for each field

  - ***'config' > 'consumption' > 'consume_settings' > 'activity' > 'slope' > 'default'*** -- *optional* -- percent, from 1 to 100; default 5
  - ***'config' > 'consumption' > 'consume_settings' > 'activity' > 'windspeed' > 'default'*** -- *optional* -- default 6; valid values: 0 to 35